Shahzaib-Anees/Practicing-String-Methods-of-JavaScript/README.md

 # Practicing-String-Methods-of-JavaScript
-Practincing String Methods and completing Assignments in this repoditory.
+Practincing String Methods and completing Assignments in this repository.